linguistica-uchicago/lxa5/docs/sources/dev.rst

 new, as they all come from the collective wisdom of the open-source and software development community -- notably, for what is known as "gitflow".
 They should be taken as best practice recommendations, and nothing is set in stone.
+While your general goal is to get pull requests up, the way how you make pull requests is entirely up to you.
-You are entirely entitled to deviate from any of the advice given here;
+Naturally, you can deviate from any of the advice given here;
 in that case, you are on your own and you know what you are doing.

 .. _dev_reminders: